Photo Taken August 16, 2019 (Sturgeon Full Moon)

 For the fears I face, errors I experienced, and money I spent on writing free of worry and anxiety, I would never exchange for anything.

-I run for the awareness of being different.
-The anxiety I often feel is a calling to move on.
-Into a new journey; maybe you’re a creator, a builder, or you got shit to figure out.
-For me, I just had to get away and listen.
+Running for the awareness of being different, the anxiety I often feel is a calling to move on to a new journey.
+Maybe you’re a creator, a builder, or you got shit to figure out; for me, I just had to get away and listen…

-I listened to nature, and my environment spoke to me.
-Today, it’s telling me to open up to people.
+First hearing nature, it spoke to me, and it told me to open up to people.
 Howl even if they think I’m crazy.
-I may not inspire the average, but know the crazy’s need motivation too.
+I may not inspire the average, but the crazy’s need motivation too.

-Beneath this moon I’ll create.
 You may be reading this as I run, or far after, but know what’s getting done is a passion.
 A drive for which I can’t explain.
-Through facing fears, however, I’ll show the world why I left a 140K plus career to write.
+Through facing fears, however, I’ll show the world why I left a 140K plus job to write.